ToryFriday/FinTalk/documentation/docker-guide.md

 # Docker Configuration Guide

-This project uses Docker and Docker Compose to containerize the full-stack blog post manager application.
+This project uses Docker and Docker Compose to containerize the full-stack FinTalk application.

 ## Architecture